Universal History (Sale et al)

 The Universal History (complete title: An Universal history, from the earliest account of time.
 Compiled from original authors; and illustrated with maps, cuts, notes, &c.
 With a general index to the whole.) was a 65-volume universal history of the world published in London between 1747 and 1768.
 Contributors included George Sale, George Psalmanazar, Archibald Bower, George Shelvocke, John Campbell and John Swinton.
 The novelist Tobias Smollett edited for a short period.

-It was one of the first works to attempt to unify the history of Western Europe with the stories of the world's other known cultures.
+It was one of the first works to attempt to unify the history of Western Europe with the stories of the known world.